 …

+C-802-7: Telehealth for Autism Spectrum Disorder Supports

+When considering telehealth options for customers, refer to VRSM D-221: Telehealth Options.

 C-803: Applied Behavior Analysis

 Applied Behavior Analysis (ABA) is the science of applying experimentally derived principles of behavior to improve socially significant behavior.
 ABA takes what is known about human behavior and uses it to develop and apply strategies that are intended to bring about real-world, meaningful change in the individual's behavior.
 In ABA, behaviors are defined in observable and measurable terms to assess behavioral changes over time.
 These behaviors are then analyzed within a real-world environment to identify factors that are influencing the behavior and assess how these factors and/or behaviors can be modified.